jplsek/MPCParty/readme.md

 * Library searching
 * Library search url linking

-Note: searching for songs, for the most part, requires proper tagging of your files!
-This may be changed in the future to also account for the file name itself.

 ### Multi-user features
 * Vote to skip songs (This can be easily bypassed.
 Might create a strict mode in the future)
 * Synchronization between all users (such as playlist modification and player updates)